YGZWQZD/LAMDA-SSL/README.md

 # Superiority

-> - LAMDA-SSL contains 30 SSL algorithms.
+- LAMDA-SSL contains 30 SSL algorithms.
-> - LAMDA-SSL can handle 4 types of data and has rich data processing functions.
+- LAMDA-SSL can handle 4 types of data and provides 46 functions for data processing and data augmentation.
-> - LAMDA-SSL can handle 3 types of tasks and has rich metrics for model evaluation.
+- LAMDA-SSL can handle 3 types of tasks and supports 16 metrics for model evaluation.
+- LAMDA-SSL supports 5 hyperparameter search methods including random search, grid search, Bayesian optimization, evolution strategy, and meta-learner.
-> - LAMDA-SSL supports both statistical SSL algorithms and deep SSL algorithms.
+- LAMDA-SSL supports both statistical SSL algorithms and deep SSL algorithms.
-> - LAMDA-SSL is compatible with the popular machine learning toolkit scikit-learn and the popular deep learning toolkit Pytorch.
+- LAMDA-SSL is compatible with the popular machine learning toolkit scikit-learn and the popular deep learning toolkit Pytorch.
-> - LAMDA-SSL has simple interfaces similar to scikit-learn so that it is easy to use.
+- LAMDA-SSL has simple interfaces similar to scikit-learn so that it is easy to use.
-> - LAMDA-SSL has powerful functions.
+- LAMDA-SSL has powerful functions.
 It supports Pipeline mechanism and parameter search functions like scikit-learn and also supports GPU acceleration and distributed training functions like Pytorch.
-> - LAMDA-SSL considers the needs of different user groups.
+- LAMDA-SSL considers the needs of different user groups.
 It provides well tuned default parameters and modules for entry-level users.
 It also supports flexible module replacement and customization for professional users.
-> - LAMDA-SSL has strong extensibility, which is convenient for users to customize new modules and algorithms.
+- LAMDA-SSL has strong extensibility, which is convenient for users to customize new modules and algorithms.
-> - LAMDA-SSL has been verified by a large number of experiments and has strong reliability.
+- LAMDA-SSL has been verified by a large number of experiments and has strong reliability.
-> - LAMDA-SSL has comprehensive user documentation.
+- LAMDA-SSL has comprehensive user documentation.

 # Dependencies